With an evolved design, increased size and modern tech, the E-Class aims to better its predecessor in every area.

 Over to the side, the added length gives it that much-needed limousine look, while the S-Class-like flush door handles are a techy touch.
 Like the new BMW 5 Series, the E-Class also gets 18-inch wheels, but, as the spokes stretch to the end of the rim, they feel bigger and don’t look as disproportionate as the ones on the BMW.
 The separated rear quarter glass is a nod to the Maybach S-Class.

-At the rear, it gets LED tail-lamps with the tri-arrow design embedded and a healthy dose of chrome.
+At the rear, it gets LED tail-lamps with a tri-arrow design motif, and a healthy dose of chrome.

 What’s impressive are the seats that offer good room and support with the right amount of cushioning.
 The soft pillows help, but ventilation is sorely missed on hot days.
 Also, strangely, the Burmester sound system’s stunning 4D experience is exclusive to the front seats.
 The speakers inside the seats can be altered up to 10 levels, and at their maximum, are strong enough to double up as a massage function as well.
 Aesthetically, it gets a large open-pore wood panel for the centre console and soft-touch materials all around.
 What is a slight irritant is the cramped footwell with a cramped dead pedal – noticeable if you are someone with a UK12 foot size.

 In the back, space is even more generous than before.
-But it’s not just the sheer room on offer, the overall comfort is impressive as well.
-The seats, like at the front, are hugely comfy with the right amount of support and cushioning; however, the party piece is the recline that’s increased from 26 degrees to 36 degrees.
+But it’s not just the sheer room on offer; the overall comfort is impressive as well.
+The seats, like at the front, are hugely comfy with the right amount of support and cushioning; however, the party piece is the recline that’s moves the backrest from 26 degrees to 36 degrees.
 And that's not all, the seat squab also features an extendable underthigh support for added comfort.
 Add to that the ‘Boss’ mode, which allows you to push the passenger seat all the way to the front, and you get enough room to sit as comfortably as you would in a lounge chair.
 It also features powered sunblinds for the rear windshield and windows with manual blinds for the rear quarter glass.
-AC performance was a sore point for the earlier version, but the four-zone climate control and the AC vents housed in the centre and B-pillars help cool the cabin much faster now.
-However, a command touchpad to control the rear entertainment screens would have been a cherry on top.
+AC performance was a sore point for the earlier version, but the four-zone climate control and the AC vents housed in the centre and B-pillars help cool the cabin fast.
+However, a command touchpad to control the infotainment from the rear would have been a cherry on top.

 The India-spec E-Class gets the ‘Chauffeur Pack’ as standard, which brings with it a foldable centre armrest for the rear with cup holders, a wireless charging pad and some storage space.
 Fold the armrest back and you’ll have a centre seat, but it’s far from comfortable due to the large centre tunnel hump.
 This makes the E-Class only an occasional 5-seater.